Machine Learning Aviation

 Supervised Learning

-The most common approach in aviation applications.
+Probably should have led with this section, honestly.
+It’s the most common approach in aviation applications.
 Algorithms learn from labeled examples:

-• Classification: Categorizing engine vibration as normal or abnormal
+• Classification — Categorizing engine vibration as normal or abnormal

-• Regression: Predicting remaining useful life of components
+• Regression — Predicting remaining useful life of components

-• Ranking: Ordering maintenance priorities by urgency
+• Ranking — Ordering maintenance priorities by urgency

 Unsupervised Learning